-The Australian Research Centre for Interactive and Virtual Environments (IVE) is excited to announce the launch of the 2025 Virtual Intern Program (VIP)!
-This program has enabled interns from around the world to work on a number of exciting AR/VR projects while remaining in their home state or country.
+The Australian Research Centre for Interactive and Virtual Environments (IVE) is excited to announce the launch of the Second Round of the 2025 Virtual Intern Program (VIP)!
+This program enables interns from around the world to work on a number of exciting AR/VR projects while remaining in their home state or country.

 Internships are available for either 3 or 6 months and will be conducted on a range of different projects related to AR/VR and IVE research such as: